We’ve updated the review so you don’t have to read through it.

 South Africa (Johannesburg,) Turkey (Ankara, Istanbul,) Thailand (Bangkok,) India (Delhi, Mumbai, Chennai) United Arab Emirates (Dubai,) Vietnam (Hanoi,) Hong Kong (Hong Kong,) Japan (Osaka, Tokio,) South Korea (Seoul,) Singapore (Singapore,) Taiwan (Taipei,) the Netherlands (Amsterdam,) Serbia (Belgrade,) Slovakia (Bratislava,) Romania (Bucharest,) Hungary (Budapest,) Germany (Cologne, Frankfurt, Munich) Denmark (Copenhagen,) Ireland (Dublin,) Ukraine (Kiev,) Portugal (Lisbon,) Slovenia (Ljubljana,) the United Kingdom (London, Manchester,) Luxembourg (Luxembourg,) Spain (Madrid,) Italy (Milan, Palermo) Russia (Moscow, Saint Petersburg,) Norway (Oslo,) Czech Republic (Prague,) France (Paris,) Bulgaria (Sofia,) Sweden (Stockholm,) Austria (Vienna, Klagenfurt) Poland (Warsaw,) Switzerland (Zurich,) the United States (Atlanta, Chicago, Denver, Los Angeles, Miami, New York, Seattle,) Mexico (Mexico City,) Canada (Montreal, Toronto, Vancouver) Australia (Sydney,) Argentina (Buenos Aires,) Brazil (Rio de Janeiro, Sao Paulo,) Chile (Santiago.)

 Slovakia is relatively free of censorship, but there is a lack of a legal framework for websites to be completely private or free to express views that may challenge the government.
+One could argue that this could affect a privacy based company.

 “This is a categorized breakdown of the data we collect: